-former Area Manager Gippsland for the Department of Natural Resources and Environment with over 40 years’ experience in forest and fire management.
+Former Area Manager Gippsland for the Department of Natural Resources and Environment with over 40 years’ experience in forest and fire management.
 Extensive operational experience in both high intensity slash burning and low intensity fuel reduction burning and in fire control operations as well as fire policy.

-Resident of Mallacoota since 2007 after nearly thirty years as a carpenter/builder and farmer south of Braidwood, Southern Tablelands NSW for nearly 30 years, during which time also a member (Deputy Captain) of local RFS brigade, seasonal fire tower observer for a number of years followed by three years full time with Forests NSW on silviculture and firefighting.
-Moving to Mallacoota in 2007 led initially to three years seasonal firefighting with DELWP ‘summer crew’ and later membership of the local CFA brigade, instigating co-operation between CFA and DELWP for fuel reduction and a community education campaign to promote the benefits and minimise objections.
-Between all agencies, Forests NSW, NSW RFS, CFA and DELWP a total of nearly 40 years of practical land management and firefighting experience.Robin Hicks , M.Sc (Melbourne 1990), MBA (Latrobe 2003)
+Resident of Mallacoota since 2007 after nearly thirty years as a carpenter/builder and farmer south of Braidwood on the Southern Tablelands, NSW, during which time a member then twenty years as Deputy Captain of local RFS brigade, four years as a seasonal fire tower observer followed by three years full time with Forests NSW on silviculture, firefighting and fuel reduction.
+The move to Mallacoota led initially to three years seasonal firefighting with DELWP ‘summer crew’ then membership and 4th Lieutenant of the local CFA brigade, instigating co-operation between CFA and DELWP for fuel reduction and a community education campaign to promote its benefits.
+In total, nearly 40 years of practical land management and firefighting experience.Robin Hicks , M.Sc (Melbourne 1990), MBA (Latrobe 2003)